lockys/Dcard.js/README.md

 ==
 The MIT License (MIT)

-Copyright (c) 2016 Hao-Weo Jeng, Che-Wei Lin, Kai Hao
+Copyright (c) 2016 Hao-Wei Jeng, Che-Wei Lin, Kai Hao

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal